catinsurance/IsaacBlueprints/docs/tutorials/crash_course/active_item.md

 end

 --Will call the mod:RedButtonUse function upon activating our active item.
---Our item's ID is inserted at the end of the AddCallback function as this callback accepts an optional argument --to specify which active item should trigger our code. mod:AddCallback(ModCallbacks.MC_USE_ITEM, mod.RedButtonUse, bigRedButton)
+--Our item's ID is inserted at the end of the AddCallback function, as this callback accepts an optional argument --to specify which active item should trigger our code. mod:AddCallback(ModCallbacks.MC_USE_ITEM, mod.RedButtonUse, bigRedButton)
 ```